 Training will be provided by EHS-SRM annually as requested on a case-by-case basis.
 Elements associated with respiratory protection training can be referenced in VCU's Respiratory Protection Program.
-Training documents are provided to the respirator user when they receive their fit test record through Redcap.
+Training is available in-person, via Scishield, and/or provided with the individual's RedCap fit test record.